derekxkwan/pdkvabs/README.md

 - dkunique - flag input as unique (or not)
 - dkvavg - vanilla float averager
 - dkvrgauss - vanilla random number generator with gaussian distribution (i think) using the Marsaglia polar method
+- dkwrap - wrap with argument (like zexy's wrap)

 ## MODULATION
 - dksfm~ - simple/signal-inlet (for mod idx) frequency modulation synthesis